NCHH Unveils New State of Healthy Housing Report

 The State of Healthy Housing and complete results of the report are available online.

-The National Center for Healthy Housing (NCHH) is the preeminent national nonprofit dedicated to transforming lives by transforming housing.
+The National Center for Healthy Housing (NCHH) is a leading national nonprofit dedicated to transforming lives by transforming housing.
 Since 1992, NCHH has served as a highly regarded and credible change agent, successfully integrating healthy housing advocacy, research, and capacity building under one roof to reduce health disparities nationwide.
 Follow NCHH on Twitter (@NCHH) or LinkedIn, become a fan on Facebook, or subscribe to NCHH’s YouTube channel.